Reproducibility is important in GXP because …

-The Domino Reproducibility Engine automatically tracks data science work, making it easy to reconstruct or reproduce it later.
+The Domino Reproducibility Engine (DRE) automatically tracks data science work, making it easy to reconstruct or reproduce it later.
 It is integrated deeply into the platform’s architecture and woven throughout many features.

 Domino supports storing the code inside of Domino or externally on version-controlled systems such as GitHub.
 In both scenarios, Domino supports versioning, commit messages, commit history, and reverting to a previous state.